veeto

 Key Takeaways

-• Requires law enforcement to review unsolved murder cases when families request a new investigation.
+• Requires law enforcement agencies to review unsolved homicide cases when requested by victims' family members.

-• Mandates a 5-year waiting period between case reviews unless new significant evidence emerges.
+• Establishes a five-year waiting period between case reviews unless new evidence emerges.

 Get Involved